The ModiMed diet: the details

 The ModiMedDiet is focused on positive change.

-As discussed in Step 3.3, the dietary group of the SMILES trial received seven individual sessions with an accredited dietitian.
+As discussed in The SMILES trial, the dietary group of the SMILES trial received seven individual sessions with an accredited dietitian.

 (You can find supporting resources in the supplementary materials of the dietary protocol paper.)